privacyidea/privacyidea/doc/policies/admin.rst

 Admin policies are used to regulate the actions that administrators are allowed to do.
-Technically admin policies controll the use of the :ref:`admin_controller` and are checked using the method ``getAdminPolicies`` of the :ref:`code_policy_class`.
+Technically admin policies control the use of the REST API :ref:`rest_token`, :ref:`rest_system`, :ref:`rest_realm` and :ref:`rest_resolver`.

+Admin policies are implemented as decorators in :ref:`code_policy` and :ref:`policy_decorators`.

 The ``user`` in the admin policies refers to the administrator.

 All administrative actions also refer to the defined realm.
-Meaning and administrator may have many rights in one realm and only a few rights in another realm.
+Meaning an administrator may have many rights in one realm and only a few rights in another realm.

 Creating a policy with ``scope:admin``, ``user:frank``, ``action:enable``